Real Estate Appraisals: A Primer

-Their home's purchase can be the most serious financial decision many people will ever make.
-It doesn't matter if a main residence, a seasonal vacation property or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to pull it all off.
+A home purchase can be the biggest transaction most of us will ever encounter.
+It doesn't matter if where you raise your family, a second vacation home or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.

-Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most known entity in the transaction.
-Then, the mortgage company provides the financial capital required to bankroll the transaction.
-And ensuring all details of the exchange are completed and that the title is clear to transfer from the seller to the purchaser is the title company.
+Practically all the parties participating are quite familiar.
+The most recognizable entity in the transaction is the real estate agent.
+Next, the mortgage company provides the financial capital necessary to fund the transaction.
+And the title company makes sure that all aspects of the sale are completed and that the title is clear to transfer to the buyer from the seller.

 So, what party is responsible for making sure the real estate is worth the amount being paid?
 This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Crockett Appraisal Service, Inc. will ensure, you as an interested party, are informed.

-Our first task at Crockett Appraisal Service, Inc. is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the shape a typical person would expect them to be.
-To ensure the stated square footage is accurate and illustrate the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.

-This is where we gather information on local construction costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
-This figure commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser pulls information on local construction costs, the cost of labor and other elements to determine how much it would cost to build a property similar to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers are intimately familiar with the subdivisions in which they work.
+Appraisers become very familiar with the subdivisions in which they appraise.
 They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use an additional method of valuing real estate.
-In this case, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use an additional approach to value.
+In this situation, the amount of revenue the property produces is factored in with income produced by comparable properties to derive the current value.